OpenUserJS/OpenUserJS.org/views/includes/documents/Terms-of-Service.md

 #### Reserved Rights

-* OpenUserJs.org reserves the implied right to publish, distribute, and terminate access to your published works and code snippets.
+* OpenUserJs.org reserves including but not limited to the implied right to publish, distribute, and terminate access to your published works and code snippets to maintain the integrity of OpenUserJS.org.
 * OpenUserJs.org allows all published works on this site to be forked via this sites forking capabilities.

 #### Default Code Licensing

 * User Scripts have an implied license of [MIT License (Expat)](http://opensource.org/licenses/MIT) if the `@license` *(including the alternate spelling of `@licence`)* metadata block key is absent.
 * Library Scripts need to include one reference to their [acceptable license(s)](#acceptable-licensing) either via a License Header *([sample MPL header](https://www.mozilla.org/MPL/headers/) if that license is chosen)*, a cross-site compatible metadata block with at least one `@license` or `@licence` key **and** one `@exclude *`, or full License text *(full text is not recommended for storage constraints on portable devices)*.
-Libraries also have an implied license of [MIT License (Expat)](http://opensource.org/licenses/MIT) in the absence of any licensing.
+Libraries also have an implied license of [MIT License (Expat)](http://opensource.org/licenses/MIT) in the absence of any licensing *(however this should not happen)*.
 It may also be useful to indicate in the source that it is a library and not a userscript.
 If the type of script is unclear the library may be subject to removal.

 #### Acceptable Licensing
 * Licensing must be [Open Source Initiative *(OSI)* approved](http://opensource.org/licenses/category) and declared with the name of the License in the Source Code for all published works. e.g. `@license` or `@licence` keys, License Header or full License text *(full text is not recommended for storage constraints on portable devices)*